Leko1705/Tscript/hotwo/writing_debuggers.md

-# How to write Native Functions
+# How to write a Debugger

 In this section it is shown how one can write and attach his own custom debugger.